mautic/documentation/leads/lead_monitoring.md

 #### Steps in Mautic

+1. Make the email field publicly editable, this means that a call to the tracking GIF with the variable email will get properly recognized by Mautic.

-First, setup a form, which will be the access point of your campaign (e.g. a new lead email).
+2. Setup a form, which will be the access point of your campaign (e.g. a new lead email).
 Make this form as simple as you can, as you will be POST-ing to it from your App.
 The typical form URL you will POST to is

 ```
 http://your_mautic/form/submit?formId=<form_id>